ojayWillow/goat-data-analyst/PAIN_POINTS.md

 - [ ] Document rollback procedure

 **Estimated Time**: 2 days
-**Priority**: 🟡 HIGH
+**Priority**: ðŸŸ¡ HIGH

 ---

-## 🟢 MEDIUM PRIORITY (Nice to Have Before Launch)
+## ðŸŸ¢ MEDIUM PRIORITY (Nice to Have Before Launch)

 ### 7. Documentation Gaps
 **Current State**: Basic, not comprehensive

 **Pain Points**:
-- ❌ No user guide (how to interpret reports)
+- âŒ No user guide (how to interpret reports)
-- ❌ No API documentation for developers
+- âŒ No API documentation for developers
-- ❌ README is basic
+- âŒ README is basic
-- ❌ No video tutorial
+- âŒ No video tutorial
-- ❌ No troubleshooting guide
+- âŒ No troubleshooting guide

 **Impact**: **LOW** - Slows adoption but doesn't break functionality **Risk**: Users confused, higher support burden